 - Epic Rocking: Daybreak includes the Title Track (which is nearly 11 minutes long) and "Undress Me" (which is 4 seconds shy from being 5 minutes).

-- Eye Scream: Through Being Cools "Rock's Tonic Juice Magic" talks about using spoons to dig out someones eyes and swallowing them.
-Ups and Downs "Sell My Old Clothes, I'm Off To Heaven" talks about stabbing one's own eyes to make them more interesting.
+- Eye Scream: "Rock's Tonic Juice Magic" from Through Being Cool talks about using spoons to dig out someone's eyes and swallowing them.
+"Sell My Old Clothes, I'm Off to Heaven" from Ups and Downs talks about stabbing one's own eyes to make them more interesting.

 - Heart Is an Awesome Power: Stated in this interview.